gluster/glusterfs/doc/hacker-guide/en-US/markdown/unittest.md

 * Maintainable
 * Trustworthy (when you see its result, you don’t need to debug the code just to be sure)

-## Cmockery2
+## cmocka
-GlusterFS unit test framework is based on [Cmockery2][].
-Cmockery provides developers with methods to isolate and test modules written in C language.
+GlusterFS unit test framework is based on [cmocka][].  cmocka provides developers with methods to isolate and test modules written in C language.
 It also provides integration with Jenkins by providing JUnit XML compliant unit test results.

-Before continuing, you may want to familiarize yourself with Cmockery2 by reading the [usage guide][cmockery2usage].
+cmocka

 ## Running Unit Tests
 To execute the unit tests, all you need is to type `make check`.
 Here is a step-by-step example assuming you just cloned a GlusterFS tree: